Nathan Yellin-Mor: Activism

 He was one of the planners of the assassination of Lord Moyne in 1944.
 He saw the struggle against the British in an international context and advocated collaboration with other anti-colonialist forces, including Palestinian and other Arab forces.
 After the Deir Yassin massacre, he privately confronted Eldad.

 After the assassination in September 1948 of United Nations mediator Count Folke Bernadotte, he was arrested along with Lehi member Matityahu Shmuelevitch and charged with leadership of a terrorist organization.
 They were found guilty on January 25, 1949, the day on which Yellin-Mor was elected to the Knesset.
-On February 10, 1949, Yellin-Mor was sentenced to 8 years imprisonment.
-Though the court was confident that Lehi was responsible for Bernadotte's death, it did not find sufficient evidence that the murder had been sanctioned by the Lehi leadership.
+On February 10, 1949, Yellin-Mor was sentenced to 8 years' imprisonment.
+Though the court was confident that Lehi was responsible for Bernadotte's death, it did not find sufficient evidence that the Lehi leadership had sanctioned the murder.
 The court offered to release the defendants if they agreed to certain conditions, including forswearing underground activity and submitting to police supervision, but they rejected the offer.
 However, the Provisional State Council soon authorized their pardon.

 Political career

-Yellin-Mor speaking at a meeting of the Fighters' List in Tel Aviv-Yafo on February 24th, 1949.
+Yellin-Mor speaking at a meeting of the Fighters' List in Tel Aviv-Yafo on February 24, 1949.

-In 1948 Yellin-Mor formed the nationalist political party, the Fighters List, one of the few parties in Israel that had both Jewish and Arab candidates on its Knesset list.
+In 1948, Yellin-Mor formed the nationalist political party, the Fighters' List, one of the few parties in Israel that had both Jewish and Arab candidates on its Knesset list.

-He was elected to the first Knesset.
+He was elected in the 1949 election to the first Knesset as the leader and only representative of the Fighters' List, a political party that was created by former Lehi members.
 He served from 1949 to 1951 and was a member of the Internal Affairs Committee.

 In 1949, he denounced the Partition of Palestine as "bartering with the territory of the homeland" and opposed the Palestinian right of return.
 Later, he moved increasingly to the left, in a return to the pro-Soviet position of some Lehi militants in the 1940s, by advocating a pro-Soviet foreign policy.
 In 1956 he helped found the group Semitic Action, whose journal Etgar ("Challenge") he edited.